 Proper conservation of practices followed by tradition from generation to generation refers heritage.
-The remaining and architectures built by ancient peoples, explains their different legendary histories.
+The remaining and architectures built by ancient peoples explain their different legendary histories.
 Those sites reflect historical, natural and cultural values of the country.
 And there are many cultural and historical heritages in Nepal values with their different ancient preferences.

 Nepal is very rich in cultural and natural values.
-People from different ethnic groups are living in different regions of the country with their distinct traditions, customs and religions.
-UNESCO (Unites Nations Educational, Scientific and Cultural Organization, an agency specialized for collaborating nations through educational scientific and cultural reforms in order to increase universal respect for justice and human rights.
+People from different ethnic groups are living in different regions of the country with their distinct traditions, customs, and religions.
+UNESCO (United Nations Educational, Scientific and Cultural Organization, an agency specialized for collaborating nations through educational scientific and cultural reforms in order to increase universal respect for justice and human rights.

 What is UNESCO?

-UNESCO stands for Unites Nations Educational, Scientific and Cultural Organization, and is a very specialized agency mainly developed with the objectives of contributing to peace and security by promoting international collaboration through educational, scientific and cultural reforms in order to universal respect for justice.
+UNESCO stands for United Nations Educational, Scientific and Cultural Organization, and is a very specialized agency mainly developed with the objectives of contributing to peace and security by promoting international collaboration through educational, scientific and cultural reforms in order to universal respect for justice.
 It includes 195 member states and 10 associate members.
-This organization of UN is based on Paris.
+This organization of UN is based in Paris.

 What are the list of world heritage sites in Nepal?

-A country fill with different cultural and natural heritages, offers your life time memorable moments.
-Especially, the capital, Kathmandu also known as the city of temple containing many temples in every step is amazing.
-Here in Kathmandu or near Kathmandu you can observe seven of the world’s heritages listed under UNESCO world heritage sites.
+A country filled with different cultural and natural heritage offers your lifetime memorable moments.
+Especially, the capital, Kathmandu also known as the city of the temple containing many temples in every step is amazing.
+Here in Kathmandu or near Kathmandu, you can observe seven of the world’s heritages listed under UNESCO world heritage sites.
 And the rest three sites situated in other regions of the country.
-Beautiful Heritages of Nepal are as follows:
+Beautiful Heritage of Nepal are as follows:

 - Bhaktapur Durbar Square: